Ada-Developers-Academy/core-about-ada/being-an-adie/homerooms.md

 # Homerooms

-This is a group of 24 students in either “Rock”, “Paper”, or “Scissors”.
+Homerooms are a group of 24 students in either “Rock”, “Paper”, or “Scissors”.
 There is a Slack channel for each homeroom.
 The purpose of your homeroom is to create a “classroom-sized” setting within the cohort for all students to feel seen and be able to collaborate.
 Homerooms remain the same throughout the cohort.

 ## Homeroom Instructors